QR4.3.5 Where is the Anti-matter?

-Matter and anti-matter are equivalent opposites, so while our atoms have negative electrons, an anti-matter universe would have positive electrons but to its inhabitants, the laws of physics would be exactly the same.
-Why then do we only see matter all around us?
+Matter and anti-matter are equivalent opposites so while our atoms have negative electrons, anti-matter atoms have positive electrons.
+The laws of physics would be the same in an anti-matter universe but charge would be different.
+Why then don’t we see anti-matter around us?
 Did the big bang produce:

 1) No anti-matter, for some unknown reason?